GEM-benchmark/NL-Augmenter/docs/doc.md

 **Novelty:** Your transformation must improve the coverage of NL-Augmenter in a meaningful way.
 The idea behind your transformation need not be novel, but its contribution to the library must be different from the contributions of earlier submissions.
 If you are unsure if your idea would constitute a new contribution, please email the organizers at nl-augmenter@googlegroups.com and we are happy to help.

 **Adding New Libraries:** We welcome addition of libraries which are light and can be installed via `pip`.
 Every library should specify the version number associated and be added in a new [requirements.txt](../transformations/punctuation) in the transformation's own folder.
 However, we discourage the use of heavy libraries for a few lines of code which could be manually written instead.
-Please ensure that all the libraries have either Apache 2 or MIT License.
-If not, you need to add the correct license file into the transformation/filer folder too.
+Please ensure that all the libraries have either Apache 2, MIT License **or a similar license** like BSD.
+For a different license like BSD, you would need to add the appropriate license file into your transformation/filter folder too.
+If you are unsure, please email the organizers at nl-augmenter@googlegroups.com.

 **Description:** The `README.md` file should clearly explain what the transformation is attempting to generate as well as the importance of that transformation for the specified tasks.